NHL outdoor games: History

 The first outdoor game between two NHL teams (and the first played to completion) was an official pre-season match-up on September 27, 1991.
-The game took place in the parking lot of Caesars Palace in Las Vegas, Nevada, and featured the Los Angeles Kings and the New York Rangers.
+The game took place in the parking lot of Caesars Palace in Las Vegas, and featured the Los Angeles Kings and the New York Rangers.
 The process of keeping the ice cool in the desert heat required three times as much coolant as a standard NHL rink.
 There were few problems despite temperatures that reached 95 F during the day and a game time temperature of 80 F. During the contest grasshoppers began to jump onto the ice, where they would freeze or drown in water used to maintain the ice, and by the end of the second period the ice was littered with the bugs.
 Nearly 14,000 fans watched the Kings defeat the Rangers 5–2.
 From 1997 to 2016, the Los Angeles Kings returned to Las Vegas to play an annual indoors preseason game as part of the Frozen Fury series.
-In 2016, Las Vegas obtained its own NHL franchise and the fury series was moved to Salt Lake City, Utah.
+In 2016, Las Vegas obtained its own NHL franchise and the fury series was moved to Salt Lake City, Utah, before it was canceled altogether due to the arrival of the Utah Mammoth in 2024.

 The first regular season outdoor game in the history of the NHL took place on November 22, 2003, at Edmonton's Commonwealth Stadium, when the Edmonton Oilers played the Montreal Canadiens in the 2003 Heritage Classic.
-The Oilers had suggested the idea of hosting an outdoor game as early as the mid 1980s, but the genesis of the 2003 event was the "Cold War" outdoor game played two years prior between Michigan State University and the University of Michigan.
+The Oilers had suggested the idea of hosting an outdoor game as early as the mid-1980s, but the genesis of the 2003 event was the "Cold War" outdoor game played two years prior between Michigan State University and the University of Michigan.

 In 2005, NBC Sports Executive VP Jon Miller then pitched the concept an annual outdoor game as a television event to the NHL, "but they didn't find the concept workable."
 In December 2006, Miller found an ally in then-league Executive VP/Business & Media John Collins, who embraced the idea.
 This led to the inaugural Winter Classic game on January 1, 2008, with the Pittsburgh Penguins visiting the Buffalo Sabres at Ralph Wilson Stadium.

 On May 1, 2013, the NHL announced that the Chicago Blackhawks would host the Pittsburgh Penguins at Soldier Field in Chicago on March 1, 2014, as part of a new series of outdoor games called the NHL Stadium Series.
 By the end of May 2013, the NHL had scheduled a record six outdoor NHL games for the 2013–14 season: one Winter Classic, one Heritage Classic, and four Stadium Series games.